Mutilar/CSE180/readme.md

-# CSE180
-Work for CSE180: Intro to Robotics
+# Coursework for CSE180: Intro to Robotics